-The Youth Services unit is currently hosting virtual sessions for library staff on a weekly basis.
-The sessions are currently focused on providing library services during the pandemic and the 2020 Summer Reading program, but are open for general discussions concerning all aspects of youth programming.
+The Youth Services unit hosts weekly virtual sessions for library staff.
+The sessions often focus on providing library services during the pandemic, but are open for general discussions concerning all aspects of youth programming.

 These sessions are limited to library staff at Arkansas public libraries.
 The content is suitable for library staff responsible for youth programming, and those working with audiences ranging from pre-school through teens.

-Sessions are held on Fridays via Zoom, beginning at 1:00 p.m.
+Sessions are held on Thursdays beginning at 3:30 p.m.
 CST, and lasts as long as discussion is lively.

 For more information or an invitation to the sessions, please contact Ruth Hyatt.